 Sitting on the toilet lid in the morning just before a shower at nine brought a life first.
 It shattered and my arse plunged south.
 I’d often seen people sit on toilet lids for one reason or another in films but I’d never seen that happen there either.
 On the way to the breakfast room I confessed at reception.
 The lady said there was no need to pay for it.
 In other words I hadn’t blown up the mini-bar or anything like that.
 It was only a piece of plastic.

 On the way back up the leafy Todesstiege I counted the 186 steps, stopping to straighten my legs on nos.
-75, 100 & 130, though I wasn’t carrying any granite block.
+75, 100 & 130, though I wasn’t carrying any granite and the steps are neater than they were back in the day.
 I took a look then around the back of the camp.
 Though the entrance is on the left-hand side, where I got a photo of the gravelly yard via the gap under the wooden gates of the entrance arch, the front is really the long side wall facing the road.
 Anyway, around the back there was no wall but a fence topped with barbed wire.
 The remaining huts could be seen across a wide open space drenched in sunshine.

 I had to go out and find something to eat.
 Wandering around, I saw the streets were practically empty.
 Here and there I could smell something nice but the only outdoor menu I checked, on Enns Kai, had indecipherable handwriting.
 It was more hurried than Gothic.
 Finally I read the one outside the Hotel Mader, which was almost next door to mine.
 The girl at the first counter directed me down the back, through another tunnel, and I saw three more dining rooms, plus a bar.
 There was life alright but the Upper Austrian love of tunnels kept it off the streets.